kosmar2011/DeepFill-TF2/README.md

-Tensorflow 2.x implementation of "Free-Form Image Inpainting with Gated Convolution" (https://github.com/JiahuiYu/generative_inpainting).
+Tensorflow 2.x implementation of ["Free-Form Image Inpainting with Gated Convolution"](https://github.com/JiahuiYu/generative_inpainting).
-Sketch generation for user guidance missing.
+This repository does not include everything.
+For example it is missing user guidance.

+You don't need the neural gym library dependencies to run.

-GeneratorMulticolumn() has the same coarse-fine structure as "Free-Form Image Inpainting with Gated Convolution", but with a multi-column coarse stage inspired by "Image Inpainting via Generative Multi-column Convolutional Neural Networks".
+It also includes an alternative generator architecture with the name GeneratorMulticolumn().
+It has the same coarse-fine structure as "Free-Form Image Inpainting with Gated Convolution", but with a multi-column coarse stage inspired by "Image Inpainting via Generative Multi-column Convolutional Neural Networks".

 DIRECTORIES